dankim444/movie-recommendation-algorithm/README.md

 5. Similarity-Based Recommendations: After receiving a movie title from the user, the system finds and displays similar movies based on defined criteria.

 ##Dependencies
-- Pandas
+- Pandas (pip install pandas)
-- Scikit-learn
+- Scikit-learn (pip install scikit-learn)
-- IPyWidgets
+- IPyWidgets (pip install ipywidgets)
-- NumPy
+- NumPy (pip install numpy)

 ##Usage
 - To run the system, execute the script in a Jupyter Notebook environment.
 Ensure you have the required dataset (MovieLens) placed correctly.